Peruse the session types below for an explanation on the program.

 The WPA book presentation sessions – Authors will a series of books related to the WPA program and published in the past year.

 These sessions represent a particularly important part of the congress.
-Each of the panel sessions will address a topic of importance selected by The Scientific Committee of the congress.
-In addition to chairpersons each of the panel will bring together several participants who will discuss the issues related to the theme of the panel.
-There will be no formal presentations during the panel.
+Each of the panel sessions addresses a topic of importance and controversy selected by the Scientific Committee of the congress.
+The panels bring together 5 or 6 experts in the matters addressed by the theme of the panel.
+The discussions in the panel are led by the Chairperson and there are no formal presentation by the speakers.

 The Scientific Committee will invite experts to address a topic of importance “on the fringe” of the usual activities of the WPA in symposia.